vladyslav-shulhach/time-tracking-dashboard-main/README-template.md

 # Frontend Mentor - Time tracking dashboard solution

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor provides a variety of challenges to help developers practice and improve their coding skills by working on real-world projects.
+This challenge was a great opportunity to improve my HTML, CSS, JavaScript and responsive design abilities.

 ## Table of contents